 resolution of a Soviet propaganda film

 The resolution of a Soviet propaganda film refers to its intended message or the point that the filmmakers sought to make through the film.
-Soviet propaganda films were created with the goal of promoting the ideology of the Communist Party and the Soviet government, and to persuade the audience to support their policies and beliefs.
+Soviet propaganda films promoted the ideology of the Communist Party.
+And the Soviet government, and to persuade the audience to support their policies and beliefs.
 The resolution of these films was typically to inspire feelings of patriotism and loyalty to the Soviet state, to glorify the achievements of the Communist revolution, and to promote the superiority of the Soviet system over capitalist and feudal societies.
 The resolution was often conveyed through the use of symbols, images, and narratives that were designed to evoke emotional responses and to shape the viewer’s understanding of the world.